swarmlang/swarm/vm.md

   - `lock $s:NAME` - acquires an exclusive lock on the given shared storage variable
   - `unlock $s:NAME` - releases a held lock on the given shared storage variable
   - `equal $lloc1 $lloc2` - determine whether two values are the same
+  - `scopeof $loc` - creates a new shadow of `$loc` unique to the current scope.
+Useful for functions
+    - NOTE: Variables created with `fnparam` are automatically `scopeof`
 - Type operations
   - `typeof $lloc`
   - `compatible $lloc $lloc`